-A study from OPO showed that wearing blue light blocking glasses can improve your sleep.
+A study from OPO showed that wearing blue light-blocking glasses can improve your sleep.
 You can of course as discussed, dim your lights in the evening.
 This is best completed a few hours before bed to get your body ready for sleep.

 To achieve this, technology found in products such as Philips Hue lighting can schedule lights to dim at specific times of the day.
-They can also be set to turn on at specific times of day, such as in the morning to wake you up with bright light.
+They can also be set to turn on at specific times of the day, such as in the morning to wake you up with bright light.
 They can also be set to change colour, acting like a sunset.
 They work well at reducing your exposure to bright levels of artificial light right before bed and help you build a sleep schedule automatically.

 Technology such as this means you can limit your light exposure through the night.
 You could, for example, dim the lights if you need to go to the bathroom at night.
 This means you won’t get blasted with bright white light from standard lighting, which would wake you up.
 Equally, you can use light within alarm clocks to gently wake you up in the morning so you don’t get a sudden jolt and wake in a panic!
 The technology surrounding light is growing and will continue to improve as we learn more about the impact artificial light has on our health and sleep routines.

-There is also a very low tech solution to artificial light.
-You could of course try the good old fashioned eye mask to block out all the light in your environment.
+There is also a very low-tech solution to artificial light.
+You could of course try the good old-fashioned eye mask to block out all the light in your environment.
 Just make sure you’re lying down first.

 If you’re wondering how can I get a better night’s sleep, then here are some simple steps you can take to sleep better and ensure you get your full sleep cycles in.
 After a few weeks, you will find that you start to feel better, have more energy and you’re getting 7 to 9 hours of sleep consistently, each night.